Matt’s BBQ: Best barbecue in Portland, Oregon

 The pulled pork was smoky and tender

 Pulled Pork ($9.50 per 1/2 lb) is another classic you will find on the menu at any BBQ restaurant.
 As with the brisket, the pork had a beautiful pink smoke ring.
-The combination of tender, juicy meat and crunchy bark was perfect.
-While smoky, I could taste all the flavors of the rich, salty pork in each bite.
-I have had some great pulled pork in my days, but I can’t remember one cooked so well.
-I know I am repeating myself, but this pulled pork was one of the best I have ever had.
+The combination of tender, juicy meat, and crunchy bark was perfect.
+While smoky, I could taste the rich, salty pork flavors in each bite.

 The final meat component in this plate was the Original Sausage ($4.75).
 While simple, this sausage packed a lot of flavor.
 Its smoky, salty, spicy flavor and snappy casing reminded me of chorizo.
-I enjoyed its meaty flavor which complemented the brisket and pork shoulder.
+I enjoyed its meaty flavor, which complemented the brisket and pork shoulder.

 Queso Mac & Cheese